Your Sydney cafe runs on Square, your wholesale arm runs on invoices, and the two never meet in one number

 How to choose a developer in Sydney

 Hire a team that can speak concretely about PCI compliance, offline reliability, and payment processing, because a POS that fails at lunch rush is lost revenue.
 Ask how one till serves both retail and wholesale.
 A Sydney developer who works with hospitality and retail groups will understand multi-site trading, busy-period reliability, and local payment expectations.
-Connect the POS to an inventory management system, a custom CRM (Customer Relationship Management), accounting, and business intelligence dashboards from one team so every channel reports into one truth.
+Connect the POS to an inventory management system, a custom CRM (Customer Relationship Management), accounting, and business intelligence (BI) dashboards from one team so every channel reports into one truth.

 - Retail and wholesale on one POS, with account pricing and net terms alongside tap-to-pay